 If the user has selected one of the Build Failure Rules, the results are checked on the test segment after the specified number of generations.
 If the results are not above the threshold chosen by the user, the process is reset, which causes the population to be re-initialized and the generation count to be reset to zero.
 After the specified number of generations has been successfully completed, the top strategies are listed in the Performance table in order of fitness.

 Entry and Exit Conditions

 The GP process evolves two essential strategy elements simultaneously: entry and exit conditions and orders for entry and exit.
 The entry and exit conditions are represented as tree structures, as shown below.

 The tree structure enables the generation of conditions with considerable complexity.
 Each node in the tree has between zero and three inputs, each of which leads to further branching.
 The tree is constructed recursively starting at the top with a logical operator (and, or, >, <, etc.) and proceeding to technical indicator functions, prices, and constants, such as indicator lengths.
 Each branch is terminated with a node that has no inputs.
-Available indicators in Builder are listed in Table 1, below.
+Available indicators in Builder are listed below.
 These are described in detail in the appendix to the user's guide.
 Custom indicators may be read into Builder as well.